 - At least three pairs of disposable gloves.

-Organisations in high-risk industries such as manufacturing, constructions and food processing may need more equipment and facilities.
-An example is a first-aid room used exclusively to provide first aid.
+Organisations in high-risk industries such as manufacturing, construction and food processing may need additional equipment and facilities, such as a first aid room used exclusively for first aid.

-First-aid rooms must be big enough for an examination or medical couch, or provide a place where first aid can be administered.
-They should also have washable surfaces, hot and cold running water and adequate heating, lighting and ventilation.
-Rooms should be located as near as possible to a point of access for transport to hospital and have a notice on the door with the names, locations and, if appropriate, contact details for first-aiders.
+First aid rooms must be big enough for an examination or medical couch.
+They should have washable surfaces, hot and cold running water and adequate heating, lighting and ventilation.
+Rooms should be located as near as possible to a point of access for transport to hospital and have a notice on the door with the names, locations and, if appropriate, contact details for first aiders.

 Responsibilities of the self-employed